COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 Stage 2: Pushing & Birth

 • You will enter the second stage of labour (pushing) when your cervix is fully dilated to 10 cm.
-Some women feel an intense, instinctive urge to push while others may not experience this sensation.
+You may feel an immediate, intense, and instinctive urge to push while others may not experience this sensation.
 Bearing down with contractions helps to move your baby through the birth canal.
-Some women experience a period of no contractions (rest and be thankful time) before the urge to push occurs.
-This is normal and allows you to rest for the work of pushing.
-Take advantage of this rest time.

 • There is no “right or wrong” way to push.
 However, upright, squatting or forward leaning positions tend to work with gravity and can better assist your baby to navigate down and through your pelvis.
 It is important to discuss your preferences for the second stage of labour with your healthcare provider prior to labour beginning.
-You should be supported in your choice of birth position.[REF-4nu] Never practice pushing during pregnancy.
+You should be supported in your choice of birth position.10 Never practice pushing during pregnancy.

-• You can also lie on your side for pushing.
+• You can also lie on your side while pushing.
 This position helps to bring about a slower birth and the fewest perineal (the area between the vagina and the rectum) tears.
 If you are tired, a side-lying position will also allow you to rest in between pushing efforts.

 • When your baby reaches the lower/outer opening of your vagina, you will be able to see/feel the top of their head during contractions.
 However, your baby’s head may slide back between contractions for a period of time and will then suddenly stay at the opening even in between contractions.
 This is called “crowning”.
-Most women experience an intense burning or stinging sensation during this time, as your baby’s head stretches the tissues.
-This is usually brief, lasting only one or two contractions and then your baby’s head will then be born.
-Their shoulders and then body are born quickly after this.
+You may experience an intense burning or stinging sensation during this time, as your baby’s head stretches the tissues.
+This is usually brief, lasting only one or two contractions and then your baby’s head will be born.
+Their shoulders and body are born quickly after this.

 Perineal massage

-Perineal massage (massage to assist with relaxation and stretching of the area between your vagina and anus) done regularly during the last 4-6 weeks of pregnancy has been shown to reduce the risk of tearing or need for an episiotomy during birth and less pain after.2
+Perineal massage (massage to assist with relaxation and stretching of the area between your vagina and anus) done regularly during the last 4-6 weeks of pregnancy has been shown to reduce the risk of tearing or need for an episiotomy during birth and less pain after.1

 Perineal massage can be done by yourself or by your partner to prepare the tissues of the perineum by gently stretching them to help them become more elastic over time.
 It helps you to become familiar and practice coping with some of the sensations that you may experience when your baby is crowning.
-It also allows you to practice relaxing those muscles in preparation for the birth.
+It also allows you to practice relaxing those muscles in preparation for birth.
 It may also be done by your healthcare provider during stage 2 (pushing stage) of your labour and birth to gently stretch the perineal tissues.
 Discuss this procedure before labour to make an informed decision.

 For more information and how to perform perineal massage please see: Journal of Midwifery & Women’s Health perineal massage resource